The page has been revamped for Rene Lehmann

 in 1:12 scale.

 I build scale models of various kinds, mostly 1/12 scale motorcycles, but also 1/24 scale cars and some sci-fi models.
 You can see

 the models in the various galleries section, which includes both pictures and descriptions of the models.

 I live in Guelph, Ontario, Canada, about an hour west of Toronto.
-Like many modellers today, I built model kits as a kid and
+Like many modellers today, I built model kits as a kid and enjoyed

-success in entering local model contests, which has encouraged me to keep building.
+entering local model contests, which has encouraged me to keep building.